Triplkrypl/avr-net-enc28j60/README.md

 // include icmp.c if you want your AVR to response PING
 #include "src/icmp.c"
 // include udp.c if you want handle incoming UDP datagram or send them
-#include "src/udp.c"
+//#include "src/udp.c"
 // include tcp.c if you want handle incoming TCP connection or connect somewhere
-#include "src/tcp.c"
+//#include "src/tcp.c"
+// include http.c if you want handle incoming HTTP requests
+//#include "src/http.c"
-// include one of icmp.c or udp.c or tcp.c otherwise AVR will only response on ARP and it is little useless :-)
+// include one of icmp.c or udp.c or tcp.c or http.c,
+// otherwise AVR will only response on ARP and it is little useless :-)
+// not include tcp.c and http.c both if you want use both correctly,
+// include http.c and before define HTTP_TCP_INCLUDED as 1
 // you have to include network.c (main include for library)
 #include "src/network.c"